 The large parking lot is an indication of how busy this trail can get starting in July or as soon as the snow melts, so it’s best to get an early morning start to beat the crowds.
 These pictures were taken in October 2012 and the weather was perfect.
-We also hiked it in October 2010 and there was already quite a bit of snow and ice on the trail and the summit was completely covered with at least a foot of snow and getting to the top was a little more difficult.
+We also hiked it in October 2010, and at that time, there was already quite a bit of snow and ice on the trail.
+The summit was completely covered with a foot (or more) of snow and getting to the top was more difficult.
 I recommend going when the trail is dry, it’s much more enjoyable.
 (However, if you’re near Mt.
 Rose when there is snow on the ground, the same parking lot provides a great starting point for cross-country skiing, snowshoeing, and sledding.)

 People have asked me if I think they can handle the hike, and I tell them to just give it a try.
 The first half is relatively flat and you walk through a lush meadow before you begin the big ascent.
 If you can’t make it up to the top, you can turn around and it will be an easy trek back to the parking lot.
 The meadow turns pretty shades of yellow in the fall and has a nice display of wildflowers in the summer.
-There’s also a beautiful waterfall (and that’s almost to the halfway point).
+There’s also a beautiful waterfall (located near the halfway point).

 Notice there are no pictures between the meadow and the summit?
 That’s because I was breathing hard.
 Here are some on the way back down: